 There is no saying more degrading than this: "It is better to be the tail of a lion than the head of a dog."
 It is a responsibility to think and act for yourself.
-Most people hate responsibility: therefore they join something and become the tail of some lion.
-They say: "My party can act for me-my Church can do my thinking.
+Most people hate responsibility; therefore they join something and become the tail of some lion.
+They say, "My party can act for me-my Church can do my thinking.
 It is enough for me to pay taxes and obey the lion to which I belong, without troubling myself about the right, the wrong, or the why or the wherefore of anything whatever."
 These people are respectable.
-They hate reformers, and dislike to have their minds disturbed.
+They hate reformers, and dislike exceedingly to have their mind disturbed.
 They regard convictions as very disagreeable things to have.
-They love forms, and enjoy, beyond everything else, telling what a splendid tail their lion has, and what a troublesome dog their neighbor is.
-Beside this natural inclination to avoid personal responsibility is, and always has been, the fact that every religionist has warned men against the presumption and wickedness of thinking for themselves.
+They love forms, and enjoy, beyond everything else, telling what a splendid tail their lion has, and what a troublesome dog their neighbour is.
+Besides this natural inclination to avoid personal responsibility is and always has been the fact, that every religionist has warned men against the presumption and wickedness of thinking for themselves.
 The reason has been denounced by all Christendom as the only unsafe guide.
-Church has left nothing undone to prevent man following the logic of his brain.
+The Church has left nothing undone to prevent man following the logic of his brain.
 The plainest facts have been covered with the mantle of mystery.
-The grossest absurdities have been declared to be self-evident facts.
-The order of nature has been, as it were, reversed, and the hypocritical few might govern the honest many.
-The man who stood by the conclusion of his reason was denounced as a scorner and hater of God and his holy Church.
-From the organisation of the first Church until this moment, to think your own thoughts has been inconsistent with membership. member has borne the marks of collar and chain and whip.
-No man ever seriously attempted to reform a Church without being cast out and hunted down by the hounds of hypocrisy. highest crime against a creed is to change it.
+The grossest absurdities have been declared to be self-evident The order of nature has been, as it were, reversed, in order that the hypocritical few might govern the honest The man who stood by the conclusion of his reason was denounced as a scorner and hater of God and his holy Church.
+From the organization of the first church until this moment, to think your own thoughts has been inconsistent with the duties of membership.
+Every member has borne the marks of collar, and chain, and whip. ever seriously attempted to reform a Church without being cast out and hunted down by the hounds of hypocrisy.
+The highest crime against a creed is to change it.
 Reformation is treason.

 Thousands of young men are being educated at this moment by the various Churches.
 What for?
 In order that they may be prepared to investigate the phenomena by which we are surrounded?
 No!
-The object, and the only object, is that they may be prepared to defend a creed; that they may learn the arguments of their respective Churches, and repeat them in the dull ears of a thoughtless congregation.
-If one, after being thus trained at the expense of the Methodists, turns Presbyterian or Baptist, he is denounced as an ungrateful wretch.
+The object, and the only object, is that they may be prepared to defend a creed.
+That they may learn the arguments of their respective Churches and repeat them in the dull ears of a thoughtless congregation.
+If one after being thus trained at the expense of the Methodists turns Presbyterian or Baptist, he is denounced as an ungrateful wretch.
 Honest investigation is utterly impossible within the pale of any Church, for the reason that if you think the Church is right you will not investigate, and if you think it wrong the Church will investigate you.
-The consequence of this is, that most of the theological literature is the result of suppression, of fear, tyranny, and hypocrisy.
+The consequence of this is, that most of the theological literature is the result of suppression, of fear, of tyranny, and hypocrisy.

-Every orthodox writer necessarily said to himself: "If I write that, my wife and children may want for bread; I will be covered with shame and branded with infamy.
-But if I write this, I will gain position, power, and honor.
-My Church rewards defenders, and burns reformers."

-Under these conditions all your Scotts, Henrys, and McKnights have written; and weighed in these scales, what are their commentaries worth?
-They are not the ideas and decisions of honest judges, but the sophisms of the paid attorneys of superstition.
+Every Orthodox writer necessarily said to himself, "If I write that, my wife and children may want for bread.
+I will be covered with shame and branded with infamy; but if I write this, I will gain position, power, and honour.
+My decisions of honest judges, but the sophisms of the paid attorneys of superstition.
 Who can tell what the world has lost by this infamous system of suppression?
-How many grand thinkers have died with the mailed hand of superstition upon their lips?
-How many splendid ideas have perished in the cradle of the brain, strangled in the poison-coils of that python, the Church?
+How many grand thinkers have died with the mailed hand of superstition on their lips?
+How many splendid ideas have perished in the cradle of the brain, strangled in the poison coils of that Python, the Church!